stefanprodan/podinfo/deploy/istio-v1alpha3/README.md

 Prerequisites for automating Istio canary deployments:

+* create a cluster config Git repo that contains the desire state of your cluster
 * keep the GA and Canary deployment definitions in Git
 * keep the Istio destination rule, virtual service and gateway definitions in Git
 * any changes to the above resources are performed via `git commit` instead of `kubectl apply`